 6. Focus on family and friends.
 Sure, the food is amazing.
 But the holiday is more about the people you’re with.
 “The main event should be family and friends socializing, spending quality time together, not just what is on the buffet,” says Susan Finn, chair of the American Council on Fitness and Nutrition.

-One final suggestion: Pay as much attention to the people you’re with and listening to them as you do to those amazing-looking desserts, and you’ll get to the New Year without any extra weight to unload… and probably have a more memorable Christmas to boot!
+One final suggestion: Pay as much attention to the people you’re with and listening to them as you do to those amazing-looking desserts, and you’ll get to the New Year without any extra weight to unload… and probably have a more memorable Thanksgiving and Christmas to boot!

 10 tips for a thinner Thanksgiving — Web MD